akshaybabloo/Code-Snippets/README.md

-# Python-Snippets
+# Code Snippets

-Python 3 Code Snippets
+Some helper codes.